-Westport Woods Hotel lies on the bay coast of The Wild Atlantic Way which incorporates secluded beaches, indigo waters and sheep-spotted hills.
+The Westport Woods Hotel lies on the bay coast of the Wild Atlantic Way which incorporates secluded beaches, indigo waters and sheep-spotted hills.
 Clew Bay is the largest bay on the bay coast of the Wild Atlantic Way.
 In Mayo there are thirty-one Discovery Points on the Wild Atlantic Way.
-Westport Woods Hotel is on the doorstep of many of these picturesque Discovery Points.
-Here are some of our favourite Discovery Points:
+The Westport Woods Hotel is on the doorstep of many of these picturesque Discovery Points.
+Here are some of our favourite:

 The bay has 365 islands, one for every day of the year.
 Clare Island, the biggest island, guards the entrance of the bay and is home to 130 people.
 It possesses a Blue Flag beach and many historical and archaeological sites, making it a must-see island for the visitor willing to take a short ferry ride.